LESLIE IWERKS- Founder & Creative Director

 As a young girl, Leslie would accompany her dad to the Disneyland parks, getting a rare behind-the-scenes look at everything from attraction design and animatronics, to the filming of Michael Jackson and Francis Ford Coppola’s Captain EO.
 On weekends, Leslie would tag along with her dad to the Studio Machine Shop and escape into the imaginative back lot movie sets, a period of time that solidified her passion for the behind-the-scenes aspects of moviemaking.

 MICHAEL E. TANG- Co-Producer

-Michael E. Tang is an versatile producer with extensive experience filming in domestic and international locations throughout North America, Asia, the Middle East, and Europe.
+Michael E. Tang Michael E. Tang is a versatile producer with extensive experience filming in domestic and international locations throughout North America, Asia, the Middle East, and Europe.

-While working towards his dual degree in visual arts and history at the University of California, San Diego, Michael began his entertainment career in the film critics circle.
-His creative prose would ultimately earn him the San Diego Union Tribune's Young Critics Award and Scholarship.
+While working towards his dual degree in visual arts and history at the U.C.
+San Diego, Michael began his entertainment career in the film critics circle.
+His creative prose would ultimately earn him the San Diego Union Tribune's Young Critics Award.

 KAROL MARTESKO-FENSTER- Executive Producer

 Karol is an Austrian-born American entrepreneur and media industry innovator with broad motion picture, broadcast, publishing, event, and Internet backgrounds and his career spans over two decades including leadership in the American independent film industry.